ThomasMo54/nfc-datas/README.md

 # NFCDatas
-A software used for getting UID of a card using NFC
+A software used for getting UID of an NFC card using NFC